Florya Atatürk Marine Mansion: Architecture

 Designed in the Bauhaus style by architect Seyfi Arkan, who was given the commission in 1935 by the municipality of Istanbul, the mansion was completed on August 14 the same year, and was gifted to Atatürk.

 The building is constructed on steel piles driven into the seabed and is connected to the sandy beach about 70 m away with a wooden pier.
 The L-shaped, one-floor mansion consists of a reception hall, a reading room, bedrooms and bathroom.
 There are also service and staff rooms at the complex.
 The total area covered by the mansion including the pier is 602 m2.

 A grove was created in the yard of the ruined Agios Stefanos Monastery as the garden for the mansion on Atatürk's taking possession.
 This grove is called "Florya Atatürk Grove" (Florya Atatürk Korusu) and is today a public park.
-The mansion is considered an example of the "Turkish Early Republican architecture".
+The mansion is considered an example of "Turkish Early Republican architecture".